-Love Island will return to screens this month, on June 28.
+Liam and Millie might be over but Love Island certainly isn’t.
 You can catch a new episode every night (except Saturdays) at 9 PM BST (1 PM PST / 4 PM EST) on ITV2.
-Series tend to run for 30+ episodes, so there should be plenty to keep fans occupied.
+With unresolved drama between Tyler and Kaz, plus a steady stream of new conflict, there’s sure to be plenty to look forward to.
 Currently traveling?
 Don’t worry; below, we’ll explain how to watch Love Island from abroad (outside of the UK).

 Note that we’ll only be recommending official sources.
 While you can often find popular shows on unauthorized streaming sites, we strongly advise against using these.
 The video is usually very low-quality, and there’s always a chance that they’ll be taken down for copyright violation.
 You can live stream Love Island for free anyway, meaning there’s no need to use shady, unreliable sources.

 The ITV Hub is region-locked.
 This means that if you’re abroad, and there’s no official Love Island broadcaster, you’ll need a VPN to watch on your usual home services.